behu-kea/dat20-classes/week-12/SQL 3 - Aggregate functions.md

 ###### 2. What are the semantics (meaning) of the data-set?

 ###### Exercises:
+- Create a new database schema for the data
+- Create a table for the data
+- Insert the data

 - How many pokemon exists pr. primary type?
 - What are the average defence for all pokemon?
 - What are the average hp for (primary) grass types?
-- How many pokemon exists pr. primary type?
 - How many fire pokemon has higher hp than the average pokemon?
 - What primary type are the fastest?

 **The answers will be publicized later in the semester.
-You can turn in your guess by Fronter**
+You can turn in your answers by Fronter**